bagelquant/bagelquant.github.io/_pages/projects/factor-model-in-china.md

 ---
-title: "Factor Model in China Stock Market"
+title: "Factor Models Construction Process"
-permalink: /factor-models-in-china/
+permalink: /factor-model-in-china/
-layout: splash
-header:
-  overlay_image: /assets/images/radio-telescope.png
+sidebar:
+    nav: "factor-model-in-china"
 ---

 This project aims to build a **stock scoring and backtesting system** based on classical factor investing techniques.
 The goal is to start simple, generate interpretable results, and gradually expand into more sophisticated methods.

----

 ## Project Settings